loganmarchione/loganmarchione/README.md

 # Hello World 👋

-My name is Logan Marchione and I'm currently a Site Reliability Engineer at 3M.
+My name is Logan Marchione.

 ## Languages and tools